longfuxu/Step_Detection_in_Noisy_Data/Step Detection in Noisy Data.md

 # Step Detection in Noisy Data

-This README file provides an overview of the script, explains the algorithms used for noise filtering, noise estimation, and step detection, and describes how to use the script.

 This Python script is designed to identify steps in noisy data, specifically Gaussian noise.
 The script first filters the noise to reveal the underlying step-like structure, and then it applies a step-fitting algorithm to detect the locations and sizes of the steps.

 ## Overview